gopheracademy/gopheracademy-web/content/advent-2018/building-ci-cd-slack-bot.md

 The tricky part was storing the details of the build without having to resort to using a database, to keeping it in memory where it can be lost upon restart.

-In particular the details that needs to be persisted are:
+In particular, the details that need to be persisted are:

 1. The build details that was sent.
-The docker image, branch/tag and target
+The docker image, branch/tag, and target
 2. The `ts`(timestamps use to identify slack messages) of the messages that were sent to the owners.
 This is necessary so we can inform the owners when any member of the QA team approves/rejects the build or if a different owner deploys or closes the build.

 To "store" these details, we can make use of the `value` parameter of Slack message actions.